Frequently Asked Questions

 What customer data do you store?

-The onboarding workflow is centered on company and account metadata such as company name, domain, aliases, and related account-level reference fields.
-It is not designed around ingesting contact-level customer data.
+The onboarding workflow is centered on company and account metadata needed to support the review.
+It is not built around contact-level customer data.

 Have Additional Questions?